 - 1. An Able-Bodied Adult without Dependents (ABAWD) is limited to three (3) months of SNAP eligibility in any three (3) year period while not fulfilling the ABAWD work requirement or otherwise exempt.
 The ABAWD work requirement applies to be people who are: - a.
-Age-Based ABAWD age-based requirements will expire on October 1, 2030. - (1) eighteen (18) to fifty (50) beginning September 1, 2023; - (2) eighteen (18) to fifty-two (52) beginning October 1, 2023; and, - (3) eighteen (18) to fifty-four (54) beginning October 1, 2024. - b.
+Age eighteen (18) to forty-nine (49); - b.
 Fit for employment; - c.
 Do not live in a SNAP household with a minor; - d.
 Not pregnant; - e.
-Not already exempt from the general work requirements in (See § 1.11.1 of this Part); and - f.
+Not already exempt from the general work requirements in (See § 1.11.1 of this Part); and

+- f.
 Not residing in an exempt city/town. - A "countable month" is any month in which an ABAWD receives a full month of benefits while not fulfilling the ABAWD work requirement or otherwise exempt. - a.
-Countable months also include those months received in other States. - 3.
+Countable months also include those months received in other states. - 3.
 Rhode Island utilizes a "fixed statewide clock" to calculate the three (3) year period.
 The clock begins on a given date and runs continuously for three (3) years for all households.